 b) Excessive use of Automation to Schedule the Identical Content: Rescheduling the same or duplicate content repeatedly on Twitter is another major reason why Twitter has come up with policy updation.

-The above situation entirely contradicts with the Twitter mission statement is to give everyone the power to create and share ideas and information instantly, without barriers*.
+The above situation entirely contradicts the Twitter mission statement is to give everyone the power to create and share ideas and information instantly, without barriers*.

 Therefore, to keep its mission intact, Twitter has enforced this new policy.